 The genus of the older scientific name, Smilacina racemosa has been dropped and combined with Maianthemum in the late 20th century because of the genetic similarity, the similar fruits, and evidence that the 4-tepal species evolved from a 6-tepal species.
 That genus name change is now pretty standard but you will find many variations in listing of the family name.
 The author names for the plant classification are: First to classify was '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 His work was updated by ‘Link’ which is for Johann Heinrich Friedrich Link (1767-1851) German naturalist and botanist who succeeded Willdenow as director and curator of the Botanic Garden of Berlin, published widely and named many species.
-See more notes at bottom of the page as to the subspecies and the question of Family.
+See more notes at bottom of the page as to the subspecies.

 Comparisons: The true Solomon's Seal has flowers that hang below the leaves along the length of the stem.
 The most similar plant is the Starry False Solomon's Seal, Maianthemum stellatum, where the flower cluster is not branched and the flowers have a more pronounced star shape.